HCIILAB/SCUT-EnsText/README.md

 ## Citation and Contact

+Paper is still under review, we will update it soon.
 For any quetions about the dataset please contact the authors by sending email to Chongyu Liu([liuchongyu1996@gmail.com](mailto:liuchongyu1996@gmail.com)) or Prof. Jin([eelwjin@scut.edu.cn](mailto:eelwjin@scut.edu.cn)).

 ## Copyright